-This topic contains 3 replies, has 3 voices, and was last updated by Anonymous 1 year, 12 months ago.
+- This topic has 3 replies, 3 voices, and was last updated 2 years, 4 months ago by Anonymous.

 For years I’ve been visiting the Show, and thinking that the following year I’d have to enter something, but for years I’ve grown few vegetables.
 And then in 2011 the Home Produce section expanded.
 I couldn’t get that year but decided in 2012 I would enter something.

 I’d promised 2 friends that I’d pick them up from Northants and drive them and their cat back to Bradford, on the Wednesday before the Show, so I could concentrate on cooking 12 items to enter in Home Produce on the Thursday and Friday.
 And then my car windscreen shattered.
 It was repaired on the Thursday evening, and I drove to Northants and back on the Friday, returning home for 8.30pm.

 I gave up trying to make 12 items for the Saturday morning but started at 9pm, went to bed at 2.30pm, woke up at 6am, continued cooking, made 4 items and entered 2, managing to get them to the show by 11.25am.
 That I won anything was amazing.
 The Cheese Brioche won Best Bread in Show.
 It’s supposed to be made using a food mixer, but I don’t have one.
 I missed out the shallot (had it, just forgot to put it in); I only had some organic Cheddar and Goats Cheese so used that instead of Gruyere, and I didn’t dice it, but grated it.
 At the time I’d not had a sense of smell for several years, so I had no idea what it tasted like.

 This year I hope I’m more organised, although the garlic I started to grow died through lack of water.
 They were growing well until the hot spell when I became ill (with, at that time, undiagnosed Polymyalgia Rheumatica), and was unable to get outside to water them.